Glenn L. Martin Company: World War I

 For the Netherlands East Indies, several planes were delivered, with the first flight on November 6, 1915.
 It involved two Type TEs, six Type TTs, and eight Type Rs.
 Martin's first big success came during World War I with the MB-1 bomber, a large biplane design ordered by the United States Army on January 17, 1918.
 The MB-1 entered service after the end of hostilities.
 A follow-up design, the MB-2, proved successful; 20 were ordered by the Army Air Service, the first five of them under the company designation and the last 15 as the NBS-1 (Night Bomber, Short range).
 Although the War Department ordered 110 more, it retained the ownership rights of the design, and put the order out for bid.
 The production orders were given to other companies that had bid lower, Curtiss (50), L.W.F.
 Engineering (35), and Aeromarine (25).
 The design was the only standard bomber used by the Air Service until 1930, and was used by seven squadrons of the Air Service/Air Corps: Four in Virginia, two in Hawaii, and one in the Philippines.

 Inter-war years

 In 1924, the Martin Company underbid Curtiss for the production of a Curtiss-designed scout bomber, the SC-1, and ultimately Martin produced 404 of these.
 In 1929, Martin sold the Cleveland plant and built a new one in Middle River, Maryland, northeast of Baltimore.

 During the 1930s, Martin built flying boats for the U.S. Navy, and the innovative Martin B-10 bomber for the Army.
 The Martin Company also produced the noted China Clipper flying boats used by Pan American Airways for its transpacific San Francisco to the Philippines route.
+Glenn Martin's younger cousin Jonathan “Jack” Martin left the company, staying in the Ohio area to form a company that would eventually become the Martin Collier Phillips Corporation.